Cross Institutional Bioimaging PhD Course

 The course is relevant for PhD students within medicine, physics, chemistry, biochemistry, molecular biology, nano-bioscience, pharmaceutical sciences, agricultural science or biology.
 The emphasis of the course is a tour of all bioimaging techniques available in Denmark and will cover subjects like live cell imaging, spinning disk microscopy, electron microscopy, photoactivated localization microscopy, single particle techniques, structured illumination, stimulated emission depletion microscopy, imaging of neurons and cell migration.

-The course starts January 30th 2018, and consecutive Tuesdays for 9 weeks at 4 different universities and by different lecturers.
-Each day of the course covers around 8 hours, from 09:30-17:30.
+The course starts September 7th 2020, and runs consecutive Mondays for 10 weeks at 4 different universities and by different lecturers.
+Each module of the course covers around 8 hours, from 09:30-17:30.
 In general, the morning session will consist of a set of lectures and the afternoon session will predominantly involve either the student's active participation in experiments, specific numerical exercises, or inspection of the local experimental facilities.
-Program.

 Course credit and evaluation

-The workload of the course corresponds to 9 ECTS points, the total workload includes reading material for each lecture and the preparation of the final talk (presentation).
-Credit for the course requires the student's presence at 7 of 9 lectures.
-For missed lectures students will have to write 3 page reports on the topic of the missed lecture.
-Also the students presence on the exam is mandatory.
+The workload of the course corresponds to 10 ECTS points, the total workload includes reading material for each module and the preparation of the final talk (presentation).
+Credit for the course requires the student's presence at minimum 8 of 10 modules.
+For any missed modules, students will have to write a 3-page report on the topic of the missed module.

-The course is evaluated with: Internal oral examination with co-examiner assessed passed/not passed at KU and SDU depending where for students it is more convenient.
-20 minutes presentation of a project and 15 minutes questions from examiners and from a student opponent.
-Each student has to be an opponent for one presentation of another student.
-In the presentation each student has to present a description of an experiment using one of the applications described in the course and include an image analysis strategy.
-The task for the presentation will be given in advance (on the last lecture day the 20th of March).
+The student’s presence on the entire exam day is mandatory but the venue, KU or SDU, can be chosen by the student according to what is most convenient.
+The examination consists of 20 minutes of presentation and 15 minutes of questions from the examiners and student opponents.
+Each student must act as an opponent for the presentation of one other student.
+In the presentation each student will describe an experiment using one of the applications described in the course including an image analysis strategy.
+The task for the presentation will be given in advance (on the last module day the 9th of November).

 Eva Arnspang Christensen and Jonathan Brewer (SDU)

-(AU) Lene Niemann Nejsum, Morten Nielsen, Victoria Birkedal
+(AU) Lene Niemann Nejsum, Morten Nielsen, Victoria Birkedal, Thomas Boesen

-(SDU) Eva Arnspang Christensen, Martin Hedegaard, Jonathan Brewer
+(SDU) Eva Arnspang Christensen, Martin Hedegaard, Jonathan Brewer, Daniel Wüstner, Helge Thisgaard

-Will be announced every week during the course.
+Will be announced every week during the course or be found on the course page on the BlackBoard platform.

 Students will be introduced to the Principles and Essentials of Single Point Scanning Microscopy.
 Lectures and hands-on practical exercises will be combined to teach the students the critical components of a Confocal Microscope and, how to properly construct imaging light paths and settings to avoid artifacts and collect proper bioimaging data